Model-Based Beam-Steered Optical Wireless Positioning with Single-LED Single-Photodiode for 3D Localization: Estimators Comparison

-Solving \eqref{eq:argmin_NL} with MATLAB's \texttt{fmincon} (interior-point) entails, at each iteration, evaluating residuals and Jacobians for \(K\) orientations and solving a constant-size normal equation; the latter is constant-cost, while Jacobian/residual assembly is \(\mathcal{O}(K)\).
-Using the Gauss–Newton least-squares structure for cost accounting, and with \(T_{\rm NL}\) interior-point iterations, the per-estimate cost is \(\mathcal{O}(NK)+\mathcal{O}(T_{\rm NL}K)\).
+\paragraph*{NLS} Solving \eqref{eq:argmin_NL} via the spherical reparameterization described above yields a three-variable unconstrained least-squares problem solved by MATLAB's \texttt{lsqnonlin} (Levenberg--Marquardt).
+At each iteration, the $K$-dimensional residual vector and its $K{\times}3$ Jacobian are evaluated in $\mathcal{O}(K)$, and the $3{\times}3$ normal equation is solved in constant time.
+With $T_{\rm NLS}$ Levenberg--Marquardt iterations, the per-estimate cost is $\mathcal{O}(NK)+\mathcal{O}(T_{\rm NLS}\,K)$.

-Figure~\ref{fig:latency} reports the average end-to-end computation time per 3D estimate (powers pre-acquired).
-For \(K{=}5\), WLS and GLS complete in \(0.022\)~ms and \(0.027\)~ms, respectively, while NL requires \(85.331\)~ms; for \(K{=}9\), WLS and GLS remain in the tens of microseconds (\(0.026\)~ms and \(0.034\)~ms), whereas NL increases to \(126.079\)~ms. The growth from \(K{=}5\) to \(K{=}9\) is modest for WLS (\(+18\%\)) and GLS (\(+26\%\)), consistent with their \(\mathcal{O}(K)\) and small \(\mathcal{O}(K^3)\) components, noting that the cubic term in GLS acts on a compact \((K{-}1)\times(K{-}1)\) system followed by a constant-cost \(3\times3\) eigensolve.
-By contrast, NL is two to three orders of magnitude slower and increases by \(\approx48\%\) with \(K\) due to the constrained nonlinear solve performed with MATLAB’s \texttt{fmincon} (interior-point), which repeatedly evaluates \(K\)-sized Jacobians as part of the iteration.
-These measurements corroborate the complexity analysis above: closed-form WLS/GLS enable real-time inference without fingerprinting or model retraining, whereas NL is latency-limited.
+Figure~\ref{fig:latency} reports the measured computation latency per direction estimate for $K=5$ (powers pre-acquired).
+WLS and GLS complete with median latencies of $0.018$\,ms and $0.025$\,ms, respectively, consistent with their closed-form $\mathcal{O}(K)$ and compact $\mathcal{O}(K^3)$ structures acting on a small $(K{-}1)\times(K{-}1)$ system followed by a constant-cost $3\times3$ eigensolve.
+NLS requires a median of $0.65$\,ms---roughly one order of magnitude slower---due to the iterative Levenberg--Marquardt solve.
+The 90\% intervals (p5--p95) shown in the figure further reveal that NLS exhibits moderate variability ($0.53$--$1.11$\,ms), whereas GLS and WLS remain tightly concentrated below $0.05$\,ms. These measurements corroborate the complexity analysis: closed-form WLS/GLS enable real-time direction finding without fingerprinting or model retraining, whereas NLS incurs higher but still sub-millisecond latency.